EmmanuelNiyonshuti/fastapi-react-oauth-example/README.md

 npm run dev
 ```

-for setting up oauth2.0 providers in this application and getting credentials you can use these urls:
+for setting up oauth2.0 providers(google && github) in this application and getting credentials you can use these urls:
 - Google: https://console.cloud.google.com/apis/credentials
 - GitHub: https://github.com/settings/developers